liuyuan-pal/Gen6D/README.md

 ## Installation

 Required packages are list in `requirements.txt`.
+To determine how to install PyTorch along with CUDA please refer to [pytorch-documentation](https://pytorch.org/get-started/locally/)

 ## Download